mozilla-services/socorro/socorro/siglists/README.md

 ## Signature Generation Algorithm

-When generating a C signature, 4 steps are involved.
+When generating a C signature, 5 steps are involved.

 1. We walk the crashing thread's stack, looking for things that would match the [Signature Sentinels](#signature-sentinels).
 The first matching element, if any, becomes the top of the sub-stack we'll consider going forward.
 2. We walk the stack, ignoring everything that matches the [Irrelevant Signatures](#irrelevant-signatures).
 We consider the first non-matching element the top of the new sub-stack.
+3. We rewrite every signature missing symbols that matches the [Trim DLL Signatures](#trim-dll-signatures) to be the module only (the part before the first ``@`` sign).
+We also merge them so only one of those frames makes it to the final signature.
-3. We accumulate signatures that match the [Prefix Signatures](#prefix-signatures), until something doesn't match.
+4. We accumulate signatures that match the [Prefix Signatures](#prefix-signatures), until something doesn't match.
-4. We normalize each signature we accumulated.
+5. We normalize each signature we accumulated.
 Signatures that match the [Signatures With Line Numbers](#signatures-with-line-numbers) have their associated code line number added to them, like this: ``signature:42``.

 The generated signature is a concatenation of all the accumulated signatures, separated with a pipe sign (`` | ``).